-FN24: Determining the CIRCLE DATA from four
+FN 24: Determining the CIRCLE DATA from four points

-points

-Example: FN24: Q20 = CDATA Q30
+Example: FN 24: Q20 = CDATA Q30

-The coordinate pairs for four points of the circle must be stored in Parameter Q30 and in the following seven parameters, i.e. to Q37.
+The coordinate pairs of four points on a circle must be saved in Q30 and the following seven parameters-in this case, up to Q37.

-The TNC then stores the circle center of the reference axis (X with spindle axis Z) in Parameter Q20, the circle center of the minor axis (Y with spindle axis Z) in Parameter Q21 and the circle radius in Parameter Q22.
+The TNC then saves the circle center of the reference axis (X if spindle axis is Z) in parameter Q20, the circle center in the minor axis (Y if spindle axis is Z) in parameter Q21, and the circle radius in parameter Q22.

-Note that FN23 and FN24 automatically overwrite the resulting parameter and the two following parameters.
+Note that FN 23 and FN 24 automatically overwrite the resulting parameter and the two following parameters.